The months of October, November and December are here!!!

 My Story of Gratitude.

-Earlier this year Orlando Perez, a dear friend of mine, took time to drive all the way to my home to drop off a small gift to encourage me during a tough time.
+Orlando Perez, a dear friend of mine, took time to drive all the way to my home to drop off a small gift to encourage me during a tough time a few years back.

 His kind gesture communicated to me that: (ONE) he took time to recognize my emotional state at that specific moment in my life; (TWO) he most likely spends time observing things that put a smile on my face; the discussion of cars being one of them.

 It wasn’t an expensive gift.
-It was simple and thoughtful and I wanted to take time to not only thank him but recognize him publicly on social media for his kind gesture.
+It was simple and thoughtful and I wanted to take time to not only thank him but recognize him publicly for his kind gesture.

 Thank you Orlando!